 The elements of art are slightly harder to incorporate into photography.
 They are just as applicable, but most photographers don't think in terms of lines, shapes, and forms when they capture an image.
 Of course, they are all there, but photographers tend to take the world as it is rather than create it from scratch on paper.

 The principles, however, are extremely handy to know in photography.
 They help us understand what makes a good composition and how to achieve it.
-Do read our article on 12 Amazing Photography Composition Tips and Techniques.

-Seven Principles of Design in Depth
+Here are the Seven Principles of Design in detail:

 Contrast in design refers to how different things look, and yet how they go together to create a cohesive scene.
 Contrast of tone is black versus white, while contrasting colors are in opposite positions on the color wheel.